exercism/automated-tests/docs/interface.md

 > key: `message`

 The per-test `message` key is used to return the results of a failed test.
 It should be as human-readable as possible.
 Whatever is written here will be displayed to the student when their test fails.
 If there is no error message, either set the value to `null` or omit the key entirely.
 It is also permissible to output test suite output here.
+The `message` value is not limited in length.

 #### Output